cardboardcomputer/visage/README.md

 # Visage

-Basic iPhone app to stream face capture blendshape data provided through ARKit's `ARFaceAnchor`, and broadcasts it through Open Sound Control.
+This provides a basic and free capture tool for iPhone-based face mocap and headgear.

+It inclues a bare-bones iOS project/app that streams ARKit's `ARFaceAnchor` data, which includes face blendshapes and transforms, and broadcasts it through the [Open Sound Control](http://opensoundcontrol.org/) protocol.

+Build and run it on your phone with Xcode, and implement an OSC receiver in your capture software to collect the data.

+A Blender add-on is included as a functional example that receives the data from the iOS app.

-This app depends on the [SwiftOSC](https://github.com/ExistentialAudio/SwiftOSC) framework.
+The iOS project depends on the [SwiftOSC](https://github.com/ExistentialAudio/SwiftOSC) framework.

 # OSC Broadcast

-An OSC message is broadcast everytime the AR session on the iPhone is updated.
-This usually happens at 60fps, but maybe be halved to 30fps depending on tracking quality and other phone conditions (charging or overheating will reduce frame rate, for example).
+An OSC message is broadcast every time the AR session on the iPhone is updated.
+This usually happens at 60 fps, but may be halved to 30 fps depending on phone conditions, like charging or overheating.

-The message that is broadcast is an array of 63 floats:
+The message that's broadcast is a list of 63 floats:

 `/visage float[63]`